 You can fill Linzer cookies with any type of filling too!
 Raspberry linzer cookies tend to be the most common Linzers you see but these cookies can be filled with any type of jam you wish.

-Or if jam isn’t your thing, try chocolate, citrus curd, or caramel.
+Or if jam isn’t your thing, try chocolate, citrus curd, dulce de leche for these pretzel Linzers, or salted caramel.
 Seriously, how bad could any of these fillings be nestled between 2 shortbread cookies?!

 Linzer Cookies with or without Nuts